metosin/compojure-api/README.md

 Compojure-api uses [Swagger](https://github.com/wordnik/swagger-core/wiki) for route documentation.

+Enabling Swagger route documentation in your application is done by:

+- wrapping your web app in a `compojure.api.core/defapi` (or `compojure.api.routes/with-routes`) macro.
+This initializes an empty route tree to your namespace
+- wrapping your web apis in a `swaggered` -route macro on to the root level of your web app.
+This macro reverse-engineers the route tree of routes
+- mounting `compojure.api.swagger/swagger-docs` to publish the collected routes
+- optionally mounting `compojure.api.swagger/swagger-ui` to add the [Swagger-UI](https://github.com/wordnik/swagger-ui) to the web app
+  - the ui is packaged separately at clojars with name `metosin/metosin/ring-swagger-ui`

-Enabling Swagger in your application is done by mounting a `swaggered` -route macro on to the root of your app.
-There can be multiple `swaggered` apis in one web application.
-Behind the scenes, `swaggered` does some heavy macro-peeling to reconstruct the route tree.
-If you intend to split your route-tree with `defroutes`, use `defroutes*` instead so that their routes get also collected.
+There can be only one `defapi` or `with-routes` per namespace.
+There can be several `swaggered` apis in one web application.
+Behind the scenes, `swaggered` uses macro-peeling & source linking to reconstruct the route tree from route macros.
+If you intend to split your route-tree via `defroutes`, use `defroutes*` instead so that their routes get also collected.

-`swagger-docs` mounts the api definitions.

-There is also a `swagger-ui` route for mounting the external [Swagger-UI](https://github.com/wordnik/swagger-ui).

-### sample swaggered app
+### sample minimalistic swaggered app

 ```clojure
 (ns example4